PaperMC/PaperDocs/source/site/api.rst

     Version 1 of the API has been deprecated as of November 24th, 2020.

-    We encourage everyone to use the new version of the API as the previous one will soon be removed.__
+    We encourage everyone to use the new version of the API as the previous one will soon be removed.

-After months of requests (years in the case of a few hosting providers), PaperMC has added a downloads API to standardize download links and finding specific versions of Paper for specific versions of Minecraft.
+After months of requests (years in the case of a few hosting providers), PaperMC has added a downloads API to standardize download links and finding specific versions of our software for specific versions of Minecraft.

 It is a simple RESTful JSON API.
 Like most APIs it uses versioned endpoints;
 the current version is ``v2``.
 If any breaking changes are made it will be